 Vision impaired Curling program exist in several places with recreational and competitive curlers, experienced coaches and guides.
 Feel free to contact any of the contact people to get involved as a curler, guide or volunteer.

-Hamilton (Hamilton Victoria Curling Club) – contact Darlene Woods
+Hamilton (Hamilton Victoria Curling Club) (Facebook Page) – contact Darlene Woods

 Kingston (Cataraqui Golf and Country Club) – contact Ross Miller

-Kitchener Waterloo (K-W Granite Club) – contact Jeff Otonovich or Norm Green
+Kitchener Waterloo (K-W Granite Club) – contact Norm Green

 Ontario Provincial Championship is governed by the Ontario Blind Curler’s Association.
 It has a competitive and recreational division – winner of the competitive division goes to represent Ontario at the Canadian Championships held the following year in Ottawa during White Cane Week.

 The ParaSport Winter Games is governed by the Ontario Curling Council.
-It is an invitiational event with the top four teams from the Ontario Provincial Championships Competitive Section being invited to attend.
-The ParaSport Winter Games is hosted by the Ontario Ministry of Tourism Culture and Sport every two years.
+It is an invitational event with the top four teams from the Ontario Provincial Championships Competitive Section being invited to attend.
+The ParaSport Winter Games is hosted by the Ontario Ministry of Heritage, Sport, Tourism and Culture Industries every two years.